AriaKillebrewBruehl/senior-thesis/meeting-notes.md

 ## Meeting Notes

+# 01/27

+- dots
+-vornoi diagram dots
+for each dot compute weighted avg of all pixels in cell for that dot
+- that's the new center
+- repeat
+- stop when weighted avg center is the dot

+- for writing ab weighted transform creation
+  - i'm reimplementing this one paper's approach
+      - that's a paper someone else could read
+      - but i can take ppl through how this works and talk about some of these steps
+      - i can choose what to focus on - there is a known thing but we found a new thing that works faster
+      - maybe just a pseudo code of my code
+      - pretend i'm just telling a friend
+      - what are ppl trying to solve w this, show pseudo code / how it works, what is cool ab it

+- ch 1 overview of the whole process
+- somewhere put a sketch out of the different pieces of the puzzle
+  - somewhere have the flow chart of the process and explain how i'll guide ppl through it, what i'll do in each chapter

 # 12/06

 big F is lookuptable for all the rows that we made by doing the thing over all of the columns